 - NOTE: When removing screws from a component, it is recommended to note the screw type, the quantity of screws, and then place them in a screw storage box.
 This is to ensure that the correct number of screws and correct screw type is restored when the component is replaced. - NOTE: Some computers have magnetic surfaces.
-Ensure that the screws are not left attached to such surface when replacing a component. - i NOTE: Screw color may vary with the configuration ordered. - i) NOTE: As the VGA cables screw is installed or removed from the back of the computer, the VGA cables may use a hex nut.
+Ensure that the screws are not left attached to such surfaces when replacing a component. - i NOTE: Screw color may vary with the configuration ordered.